Genusbiz/docs/developers/defining-an-app-model/services/rest-services/index.md

 ---
 title: Consuming and exposing RESTful services using Genus Apps
-description: How to consume and expose RESTful services.
+description: How to consume and expose RESTful services in Genus Apps.
+Covers URI path segments and resource building in Genus Studio.
 author: asbjorne
 ---